DeoluA/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk grouping by interval; time series plot](figure/grouping by interval; time series plot-1.png)

 #### 2. The 5-minute interval with the maximum number of steps?
-The above plot indicates the value lies somewhere between *750* and *1000* intervals.
+The above plot indicates the value lies somewhere between the *750* and *1000* intervals.
 Perhaps a plot with more divisions and with the maximum indicated on its x-axis will yield a more accurate observation:

 ```r
 ggplot(avgday, aes(x = interval, y = avg)) +